 Thanks to increasing difficulties with tracking imposed by different browsers, cookies are becoming less and less effective for targeting.

-Instead, expect to see the rise of deterministic and probabilistic tracking in 2019 and beyond.
+Expect to see the rise of deterministic and probabilistic tracking in 2019 and beyond.
 Read more about the two different methods here.

 The influence of AI on media buying and programmatic creative